How closely does Dracula follow the original novel?

 “Honestly, in a very Sherlock way it’s faithful and faithless at the same time.
 We absolutely love it, we love every aspect of it, like with Sherlock Holmes.
 And it is actually often quite faithful – and then also not.”

+“Ah, the Children of the Night – what music they make,” is a line Dracula says each onscreen and within the supply materials, although within the e-book he’s referring to howling wolves and chatting with Jonathan Harker in Fortress Dracula, whereas within the TV adaptation he’s drawing Lucy’s consideration to the undead trapped in coffins.

+The central thought of the ultimate scenes, the place Sister Agatha (Dolly Wells) reveals Dracula’s nice worry of and secret eager for loss of life, arguably has some historical past within the e-book as nicely.
+Every time a vampire is killed, it’s famous by characters look of aid and peace passes over their face, and on the conclusion of the e-book Rely Dracula is not any exception – clearly, typically it’s nicer to really lay at relaxation.

-Much more than the primary episode, Dracula episode two makes some enormous adjustments to Stoker’s textual content – not least as a result of within the authentic novel, Dracula’s bloody time on the Demeter is simply a tiny portion of the story, advised looking back by means of a found Captain’s log.
+Much more than the primary episode, Dracula episode two makes some enormous modifications to Stoker’s textual content – not least as a result of within the authentic novel, Dracula’s bloody time on the Demeter is barely a tiny portion of the story, advised on reflection by a found Captain’s log.

 “We’ve taken some joy in expanding four pages of the book, which is what happens on the Demeter, the sailing ship that takes Dracula to England,” Moffat advised us on the set of Dracula.